lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Alternate Solutions

-Equivalence and Non-Equivilance in representation of situations and choices.
+Equivalence and Non-equivalence in representation of situations and choices.

+## project definition frameworks
+- metadata
+- standard formats

 # Factors in multipoint coordination problems, from signal mcu to project content
 - distributed mcu